flynx/photobook/scripts/README.md

   - %% >> code -> \begin{verbatim}code\end{verbatim}
   - write the result to OUTPUT

-If no OUTPUT is given cls2tex.sh will read stdout.
+If no OUTPUT is given cls2tex.sh will write to stdout.
 If no INPUT is given cls2tex.sh will read stdin.

 PREFIX can replace the second "%" in the above patterns to make it